ethan-l-chen-24/miniC_Compiler/README.md

 This program makes a few assumptions.
 These assumptions are relevant so the LLVM IR can be built properly and the assembly does not return a segmentation fault.

 - all functions have a return statement
-- all variables are initialized prior to being used
+- all declared variables are also initialized

 It is also worth mentioning that there is a segmentation fault in the main program when building.
 Despite debugging this for 3+ hours, I have been unable to find what is causing it (likely something with regards to stdin and stdout).
-However, the assembly is still generated and runs as is intended (except for the read() function which seems to be affected by it), so I do not see a pressing issue.
+However, the assembly is still generated and runs as is intended (except for the read() and some print() statements, including the printf() in the runner), so I do not see a pressing issue.